jdittrich/userNeedResearchBook/text/dataGathering.md

 Asking questions and getting answers form a participant is a very versatile tool.
 It can be done without many resources.
 You are not tied to a specific place and you can talk about past events as well as future plans.

 But because of this it can happen that you hardly focus on actual experiences and instead talk about abstract events.
-Observations are thus a good supplement to asking questions and listening, since observations are naturally concerned with actual actions you can see happening at the very moment.
+Observations are thus a good supplement to asking questions and listening, since observations are concerned with actual actions you can see happening at the very moment.

 ### Observe

 What Participants describe is not always the ideal way to convey the information.
 Just like a picture can be worth a thousand words, it makes often sense to ask participants to show what they mean and to demonstrate how they work.
 It can also be easier compared to describing to.

-When you observe, you will even notice things your participants would never consider mentioning: It may have become second nature for them which tools they use, how they apply these tools to their work and which problems they meet, so they won't mention it.
+When you observe, you will even notice things your participants would never consider mentioning: It may have get second nature for them which tools they use, how they apply these tools to their work and which problems they meet, so they won't mention it.
 But you can observe it.
 You can also gain information about the context, like means of communicating with co-workers or cues in the environment that point out problems – for example quick fixes on devices using tape and cardboard, or added instructions on devices and machines.

 <!-- possibly show photo of quickfix here like the taped credit card machine: https://www.flickr.com/photos/31068346@N05/35836744434/in/dateposted-public/ -->